• Skip to primary navigation

 Peanut Butter Caramel Chocolate Dip from Living Well Kitchen

-So when I was trying to find some inspiration for a new dip, I found a snickers dip recipe and it looked mighty tasty.
-But I knew from the ingredients (cream cheese, brown sugar, cool whip, chopped snickers, and optional caramel sauce and/or chocolate sauce) that it would be delicious but make me feel pretty awful.
+So when I was trying to find some inspiration for a new dip, I found a Snickers dip recipe and it looked mighty tasty.
+But I knew from the ingredients (cream cheese, brown sugar, cool whip, chopped Snickers, and optional caramel sauce and/or chocolate sauce) that it would be delicious but make me feel pretty awful.

 You'll start by making the "caramel" using dates, peanut butter, and some vanilla extract.
-I made a caramel sauce back in the day for my german chocolate brownies and loved it, so I thought it would be perfect here.
+I made a caramel sauce back in the day for my German chocolate brownies and loved it, so I thought it would be perfect here.
 (I substituted peanut butter in place of the coconut because I wasn't feelin' coconut flavor in here).

 Transfer this to a bowl, and swirl in your "caramel" sauce and chocolate sauce (made from melting a few chocolate chips & peanut butter) and sprinkle with chopped peanuts.
 Voila!
 You have a delicious dessert-like dip that you can eat pretty much any time of day!